mv-2112/canonical-openstack-docs/tutorial/get-started-with-openstack.rst

 * 4+ core amd64 processor
 * minimum of 16 GiB of RAM
 * minimum of 50 GiB SSD storage on the ``rootfs`` partition
-* fresh Ubuntu Desktop 22.04 LTS installed
+* fresh Ubuntu Desktop 24.04 LTS installed
 * unlimited access to the Internet

-..
-TODO: Update once https://warthogs.atlassian.net/browse/OPEN-2486 is completed

-..
-TODO: TO be updated to Ubuntu Desktop 24.04 LTS once the re-base is complete

 You can also use a virtual machine instead, but you can expect some performance degradation in this case.